On this page:

 B. Maine CDC

-- 1. A copy will be made of the request upon receipt by Division of Disease Control staff.
+- 1. A copy will be made of the request upon receipt by Division of Disease Surveillance staff.

 - 3. If approved, petitions submitted from January 1 to August 31 will expire on December 31 of the current year.
 Petitions submitted from September 1 to December 31 will expire on December 31 of the following year.

-- 4. The form, indicating approval or denial and signed by the Maine CDC COO will be returned to the municipality via US mail.
+- 4. The form, indicating approval or denial and signed by the Maine CDC Director will be returned to the municipality via US mail.

 * A public health nuisance is defined as any activity or failure to act that adversely affects public health.
 Examples include improperly stored solid waste such as rotting garbage or dead animals, or insect or rodent infestations.